phlippieb/test-podbump-on-merge/README.md

 # The current problem

-Currently on the Health pod, and presumably some others, the pod bump aspect of our workflow is as follows:
+Currently on the my work pod, and presumably some others, the pod bump aspect of our workflow is as follows:

 1. I do some feature work on a branch
 2. I create a pod bump (in the podspec) for my work